SejDevStuff/ZenitApp/README.md

 <b>Please note:</b> An internet connection is required to check for, and download updates from within Zenit, but otherwise it can run completely offline.

 ## Pricing
 Zenit is completely free to use with no strings attached and will stay that way!
-However, if you wish to support an independent developer, you can buy me a coffee [here](https://ko-fi.com/sejdevstuff),
+However, if you wish to support an independent developer, you can buy me a potato [here](https://ko-fi.com/sejdevstuff),

 ## Bugs and Feedback
 I would love to hear your thoughts!
 If you have any feedback, suggestions, or bugs you encountered, please email me at hello@sej.app and I will try to respond to you within a week.